dcsync/pycobalt/README.md

             aggressor.blog2(bid, 'Build was executed from the cache')

 The cache works by MD5 hashing your source code before it's compiled.
-When you call `compile_file`, `compile`, `execute_file`, or `execute` PyCobalt will search the cache for your code's hash.
-If it finds the hash the cached build will be returned.
+When you call `compile_file`, `compile`, `execute_file`, or `execute` with the cache enabled PyCobalt will search the cache for your code's hash.
+If it finds the hash it will return a cached build.
 Otherwise it will compile your code and add a successful build to the cache.

 By default the cache location will be a directory named `Cache` within your SharpGen directory.
 You can change the cache location with the `sharpgen.set_cache_location(<location>)` function.

 You can enable or disable the cache for individual compilation calls by passing `cache=True` or `cache=False` respectively.
-To force the overwrite of a cached build you may pass `overwrite_cache=True`.
+To force an overwrite of a cached build you may pass `overwrite_cache=True`.

 To clear the entire cache call `sharpgen.clear_cache()`.